R&D Tax Credits in Ireland

 Rental

-Rental expenses can be claimed when the rented premises are used wholly and exclusively for R&D purposes.
+Rental expenses can be claimed when the rented premises are integral to the R&D activity.

 Materials and Consumables